Health Encyclopedia

 Medicine Reaction: Dystonic

 You are having a muscular reaction to a medicine you have taken.
 This is an uncontrolled movement of muscles (dystonia).
-This isn't a very common reaction.
-It's most often caused by medicines given for nausea, seizures, or mental health (psychiatric) issues.
-It can happen fairly quickly after taking the medicine.
-But it may occur after hours or even days.
+The incidence of this occuring is based on different factors such as the persons suseptibility, the drug, dose and duration of therapy.
+It's most often caused by medicines given for nausea, or mental health (psychiatric) issues.
+Less commonly antiseizure medicines have caused symptoms as well.
+Symptoms can begin immediately or be delayed hours or even days.
 Sometimes this reaction happens when a new medicine you have started slows down the breakdown of a previous medicine you were taking.
 Usually, stopping the new medicine will stop the reaction.
 This can take up to 3 days.
 In rare cases, it can take a lot longer.
 You've been given medicines to help treat the reaction.

 Symptoms may include: